Iain-S/torch-ccl-segfault/README.md

 ## Steps

-1. Install PyTorch, the Intel Extensions and the CCL Bindings with
+1. Install PyTorch, the Intel Extensions and the CCL Bindings with:
    ```shell
    python -m pip install \
    torch==2.1.0a0 \